juvelas/juvelas.github.io/_pages/publications.md

 ### 2022

 * Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__.
-2022*.
+2022.
 A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
 Global Ecology and Biogeography.
-Minor revisions*
+Pending for minor revisions

 * Estrada, F., Calderón-Bustamante, O., Botzen, W., __Velasco, J.A__., Tol, R.S.J.
 2022.
 AIRCC-Clim: a user-friendly tool for generating regional probabilistic climate change scenarios and risk measures.
 Accepted in Environmental Modelling and Software.